cole-brokamp/mappp/README.md

 ## Installation

-mappp is currently not hosted on CRAN and the development version of mappp can be installed from GitHub with:
+mappp is currently not hosted on CRAN and the latest version of mappp can be installed from GitHub with:

 ```r
 remotes::install_github('cole-brokamp/mappp')